-“I was in a shearing shed outside Jerilderie and came into town for a drink,” Jack reportedly said.
+“I was in a shearing shed outside Jerilderie and came into town for a drink,” Jack told the newspaper reporter.

 “Ned Kelly stood in the middle of the street and made a man chop down the telegraph pole with an axe.
 Then Ned said he didn’t want to make trouble, and was going to have a beer with us.
 We went with him.”

 Jack’s notoriety spread far and wide, and he even made the newspapers in Sydney.
 The Daily Telegraph reported on Sunday, August 1, 1954:

 This Clancy has an overflow too